SpinDoctorMRI/Alpha_Mesh_Swc/README.md

 ```

 ### Microglia
-To create the microglia meshes run:
+To create the microglia meshes on a linux system run:
 ```bash
 mkdir Microglia/Amoeboid_output
 for file in Microglia/Amoeboid/*.swc; do